asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 res <- tpms %>% left_join(dea, by=c("genes"="target_id"))
 head(res)

-# if sleuth cannot do a stat comparison, it doesn't produce a value so the p and q values are NA after the join
+# if sleuth cannot do a stat comparison, it doesn't produce a test value so the p and q values are NA after the join
 # let's replace NA values with 1 (i.e. not significant)
 res[is.na(res)] <- 1